liamshort/storage-solution/README.md

 * S3 Bucket used to store objects remotely.
 * DynamoDB table used as an index to reflect the files stored both locally and in the S3 Bucket.
 Items within the Table have the following attributes:
     Attribute | Description
     | :--- | :--- |
     name | Original name of the file (with extension), prefixed with the formatted modified time path | The key for the file in S3 Bucket, which is also the relative path of the local storage directory modified_time | The time the file was modified state | Is the file raw (original state) or zip (compressed)
+* (optional) Lambda Function to check DynamoDB index for photos on this day
+* (optional) Cloudwatch Events Rule to invoke

 ### Terraform deploy steps